-VVDN Technologies and Axiado Collaborate on Open Compute Platform Compliant data center and Telco O-RAN servers
+VVDN Technologies and Axiado Collaborate on Open Compute Platform Compliant Data Center and Telco O-RAN Servers

 The TCU relies extensively on AI-based real-time threat mitigation with forensic-enabled hardware fingerprints as well as platform monitoring and optimization (clocks/voltages/temperature) using AI and machine learning (ML).
 The TCU solution includes root of trust (RoT), baseboard management controller (BMC), trusted platform module (TPM), hardware security module, SmartNIC, firewall, and AI and ML technologies.

-VVDN and Axiado will unveil and demonstrate their Axiado DC-SCM 2.0 module, seamlessly integrated into the VVDN motherboard that is fully compliant with the Open Compute Project DC-SCM data center-ready security standard, at the OCP Summit 2023 in San Jose October 17-19, 2023.
+VVDN and Axiado will unveil and demonstrate their Axiado DC-SCM 2.0 module, seamlessly integrated into the VVDN motherboard that is fully compliant with the Open Compute Project DC-SCM data center-ready security standard, at the 2023 OCP Global Summit in San Jose October 17-19, 2023.

 About VVDN